Osestic/WidowX_Arm_HIWONDER_Bionic_Hand_Embedded_System/README.md

 3. You may need to install a virtual interpreter for Python 2.
 4. Run ```PyPose.py``` from the folder which will bring up the Arm position software.
 5. Run ```pypose.ino``` on the robocontroller with Arduino 1.8.5 (Do so for all arduino files).
 This will work with the python software to capture the position of the robot arm by just moving it and pressing the capture button.
 6. Run ```main.ino```, and do so with ```poses.h``` being in its same location.
 This contains the code that interfaces the robocontroller with the microcontroller.
-You can create more gestures and include the robot commands in it
+You can create more gestures and include the robot commands in it.

 ## Usage
-Run the applications and provide any relevant information as you click through the app and interact with it.
+To run the current capabilities of the WidowX_Arm_HIWONDER_Bionic_Hand-Interface, do the following:

-The iOS application demo:
+1. Run the ```main.c``` of the project in Code Composer studio to install it on the microcontroller The iOS application demo: